-6. Telephone Board Meetings
+5. Telephone Board Meetings

-A Director may participate in a meeting of the Board or in a committee meeting by means of telephone, electronic or such other communications facilities as permit all persons participating in the meeting to communicate with each other, and a Director participating in such a meeting by such means is deemed to be present at the meeting.
+A Director may participate in a meeting of the Board or in a committee meeting by means of telephone, web conference or such other communications facilities as permit all persons participating in the meeting to communicate with each other, and a Director participating in such a meeting by such means is deemed to be present at the meeting.

-While it is the intent of the Board to follow an agreed meeting schedule as closely as possible, it is felt that, from time to time, with respect to time sensitive matters, telephone Board meetings may be required to be called in order for Directors to be in a position to better fulfill their legal obligations.
+While it is the intent of the Board to follow an agreed meeting schedule as closely as possible, it is felt that, from time to time, with respect to time sensitive matters, ad hoc telephone or web conference Board meetings may be required to be called in order for Directors to be in a position to better fulfill their legal obligations.
 Alternatively, management may request the Board to approve certain matters by unanimous consent.

-7. Expectations of Management
+6. Expectations of Management

-Management shall be required to report to the Board at the request of the Board on the performance of the Company, new and proposed initiatives, the Company's business and investments, management concerns and any other matter the Board or its Chair may deem appropriate.
+Management shall be required to report to the Board on the performance of the Company, new and proposed initiatives, the Company's business and investments, management concerns and any other matter the Board or its Chair may deem appropriate.
 In addition, the Board expects management to promptly report to the Chair any significant developments, changes, transactions or proposals respecting the Company or any of its subsidiaries.

-8. Communications Policy
+7. Communications Policy